AmeanAsad/circuit-arithmetizer/README.md

-# constraint-builder: A simple computational graph builder for constraint checking.
+#CompGraph: A simple computational graph builder for circuit evaluation and constraint checking

 ## Overview